pradyumna2905/pradyumna.io/_posts/2018-05-20-testing-your-graphql-rails-app.md

 ```
 I have created `graphql` and `mutations` directories under `test` where all GraphQL tests will be.
 Note that I'm using the `ActionDispatch::IntegrationTest` class to write this test as we need to `POST` our query to the `/graphql` endpoint.

 Now that we are ready to send the `POST` request to the `/graphql` endpoint, we can imitate the query we made in `graphiql`.
-However, not only it would be ugly and hard to maintain, the readability would become sub-optimal too.
-Instead, we are going to create support files to help us achieve clean and extensible tests.
+However, instead of pasting the query/mutation inside the test file, let's abstract queries/mutations into their own module.

 ```ruby
 # test/support/graphql/mutations_helper.rb